๐Ÿ‘ฅOrganizational Behavior

 Why This Matters

-Organizational structure isn't just a chart on the wall—it's the invisible architecture that shapes everything from how decisions get made to whether employees feel empowered or stuck in bureaucratic quicksand.
+Organizational structure shapes everything from how decisions get made to whether employees feel empowered or trapped in red tape.
 When you're tested on this topic, you're really being assessed on your understanding of centralization vs. decentralization, span of control, coordination mechanisms, and how structure influences behavior.
 These concepts show up repeatedly in exam questions about organizational design, change management, and employee motivation.

 Don't just memorize the names of these structures.
-Instead, focus on what problem each structure solves and what trade-offs it creates.
+Focus on what problem each structure solves and what trade-offs it creates.
 Ask yourself: Why would a company choose this structure?
 What behaviors does it encourage or discourage?
-When you can answer those questions, you'll nail both multiple-choice items and FRQs that ask you to recommend or evaluate organizational designs.
+When you can answer those questions, you'll handle both multiple-choice items and free-response questions that ask you to recommend or evaluate organizational designs.

 Structures Built for Specialization and Control